 Code of Ethics for the Health Education Profession Preamble

-The Code of Ethics provides a framework of shared values within Health Education professions.
+The Health Education Code of Ethics provides a framework of shared values within Health Education professions.
 The Code of Ethics is grounded in fundamental ethical principles, including: value of life, promoting justice, ensuring beneficence, and avoiding harm.
 A Health Education Specialist’s responsibility is to aspire to the highest possible standards of conduct and to encourage the ethical behavior of all those with whom they work.

 Health Education professionals are dedicated to excellence in the practice of promoting individual, family, group, organizational, school, community, public, and population health.
 Guided by common goals to improve the human condition, Health Education Specialists are responsible for upholding the integrity and ethics of the profession as they perform their work and face the daily challenges of making ethical decisions.
 Health Education Specialists value equity in society and embrace a multiplicity of approaches in their work to support the worth, dignity, potential, quality of life, and uniqueness of all people.